 The modelling assumptions include a description, the number of, and an equivalent 'on-time' description for each noise source.
-The 'on-time' operational profile is explained by way of the following four examples, shown in Figure 3 of the Current Port Noise Maps (2019) included in Appendix D:
+The 'on-time' operational profile is explained by way of the following four examples, shown in Figure 3 of the Current Port Noise Maps (2022) included in Appendix C:

-• Item A2: 'Ship (Standard Container Vessel)' This represents a normal container ship on the Container Terminal Wharf.
+• Item A2: 'Ship (Standard Container Vessel)'

+This represents a normal container ship on the Container Terminal Wharf.
 The sound power level of each unit is included at a representative location identified in Figure 3.
 The daytime 'on-time' summary description '100% 9h 2d' indicates that a vessel fitting this description is typically operating/idling 100% of an activity period spanning 9 hours on 2 days (0700 - 2200) during the 5-day modelling period.
 There is one of these sources included in the model, as denoted in the 'No.' column.

 - Item A6: 'Straddle Carriers B Block (6 off)' This represents six straddle carriers operating in the B Block container yard.
-The cumulative sound power level is for six units evenly distributed over its region of operation shown in Figure 3. - Item B4: 'Ship (Rio Vessel) pre mitigation (2019)'

-This represents the Rio Class vessel bow out on the Multi Purpose wharf spanning a period of one night and two days, which was standard practice from early 2019 to early 2020.
-This noise source represents the measured noise source level before the reactive silencers were fitted in late 2019 and early 2020.
-The model will be updated with reduced noise levels and operational practices once it is confirmed that all Rio Class vessels have been fitted with reactive silencers.

-• Item D5: 'Log trucks'
+The cumulative sound power level is for six units evenly distributed over its region of operation shown in Figure 3. - Item B4: 'Ship (Rio Vessel) "unsilenced" generator' This represents the Rio Class vessel bow out on the Multi Purpose wharf spanning a period of one night and two days.
+The noise source used in the model is the measured noise source level without a reactive silencer fitted.
+This represents a situation where a Rio Class vessel is required to operate an "unsilenced" generator for the duration of its visit (see Section 3.3). - Item D5: 'Log trucks'

 This represents truck movements between the Beach Street gate and the log yard, where two movements are required for one return trip.
-The average '5-day movements' for the noise source is split into day (0700-2200) and night (2200-0700) periods to enable application of the night weighting in the L{dn} index.
+The average '5-day movements' for the noise source is split into day (0700-2200) and night (2200-0700) periods to enable application of the night weighting in the $L{dn}$ index.
 The sound power level of one truck is modelled travelling along the line shown in Figure 3 at an average speed of 15km/h.
 The number of movements is input as 100 truck movements per day for 3 days and none at night over the 5-day peak period.

-3.4 Modelling Methodology
+3.5 Modelling Methodology